JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **There are approximately 2,700 different species of mosquitoes**.
+And here is a just a random fact -  **In 1917, Margaret Sanger was jailed for one month for establishing the first birth control clinic**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)